strymon-system/strymon-core/README.md

 ## Requirements

-A recent nightly of the Rust compiler and Cargo are required to build this project.
-The source makes use of two unstable features (auto trait syntax and the type name intrinsic), and the build needs Cargo workspace support.
+A recent nightly of the Rust compiler and Cargo are required to build this project, as the source makes of the type name instrinsic.

 ## Getting started